 The young man stood staring at me.
-In his khakis, white shirt, and day pack, he looked like any other hiker out for the day.
+He looked like any other hiker out for the day in his khakis, white shirt, and day pack.
 A slow, half smile spread across his face as I watched the tension drain from his body.
-His eyes continued to dart around quickly, but had slowed once he realized I was alone.
+His eyes continued to dart around quickly but slowed once he realized I was alone.

-“I did not meant to scare you.” he said.
-His accent was thick, and a little broken, but I easily understood him.
-His smile was also disarming, and I found myself relaxing as I looked around for a place to sit, or at least lean.
-My feet stayed numb as I hiked, but the minute I slowed or stopped, they began to scream as my weight settled onto the raw and blistered skin.
+“I did not mean to scare you,” he said.
+His accent was thick and broken, but I understood him.
+His smile was also disarming, and I relaxed as I looked around for a place to sit or lean.
+My feet stayed numb as I hiked, but the minute I slowed or stopped, they screamed as my weight settled onto my raw, blistered skin.

-There was a low crumbling wall to my right, and I moved over to it as he watched.
-I moved normally, not wanting him to see any pain or weakness in my movements.
-I was in a strange place being watched by a strange man.
-Although less tense than 30 seconds ago, my wariness remained the same.
+There was a low, crumbling wall to my right, and I moved over to it as he watched.
+I casually moved without limping, not wanting him to see any pain or weakness in my movements.
+A strange man was in an unknown place, watching me.
+Although less tense than 30 seconds ago, my wariness remained.

-A crumbling, mud wall stood behind the young man, and I froze as three other young Hispanic men stepped slowly around the wall.
-They were all in similar dress to the man facing me – some in khakis and some in jeans.
-All were carrying day packs, and a couple had knives slid onto leather belts around their wastes.
+A crumbling mud wall stood behind the young man, and I froze as three other young Hispanic men stepped slowly around the low wall.
+They were all in a similar dress to the man facing me – some in khakis and some in jeans.
+All carried day packs; a couple had knives slid onto leather belts around their wastes.

-“Hi” I said in a moderate tone as I finished sliding my pack up against the wall, and very slowly began unzipping the top pocket as I slowly sat down.
-The others nodded at me as they began to settle on the wall and rocks around me, but none of them spoke.
+“Hi,” I said casually as I slid my pack against the wall and began unzipping the top pocket while slowly sitting down.
+The others nodded at me as they settled on the wall and rocks around me, but none spoke.

-All of the obvious questions hung unanswered as everyone settled to the ground, and the silence was thick with tension.
+All the apparent questions hung unanswered as everyone settled to the ground, and the silence was thick with tension.
 Were they alone?
 Was I alone?
 Why were we all here?
-No questions were asked.
+None of us spoke.

 “Water?” said one of the men near me.
-He was really a kid – not over eighteen at the most, and I studied him a little more closely as he held out a water bottle.
-He looked tired, disheveled.
-I did not need the water, but accepted the gesture.
+He was a kid – not over eighteen, and I studied him closely as he held out a water bottle.
+He looked tired and disheveled.
+I did not need the water, but I took the bottle.
 I knew I needed to accept the offer.

-The others watched, and then looked away – beginning to quietly talk amongst themselves in Spanish.
-They were not really paying me much attention anymore.
+The others watched and then looked away – beginning to talk quietly in Spanish.
+They were not paying me much attention anymore.

-Everyone glanced at me as I pulled a snickers from my pack.
+Everyone glanced at me as I pulled Snickers from my pack.
 It was still too soon to leave.
-Taking the whole bag, I handed it to the man closest to me, and watched as my snacks for the next two days were eagerly devoured.
+Taking the whole bag, I handed it to the man closest to me and watched as my snacks for the next two days were eagerly devoured.

-I felt like I had been part of an unreal moment, like it had not really happened.
-Their impact had been so fleeting, and so foreign.
+It felt like an unreal moment, like it had not happened.
+Their impact had been so fleeting and so foreign.
 I had no reserve of experiences to ground the encounter.
 It had occurred as quickly as it had happened.

-I heard tires and turned to see a Border Patrol truck come around the curve of the washed out road.
-I was suprised to see it, and as he slowed beside me, and rolled down his window, I smiled and waved.
-He asked the typical “Why are you here?” questions, and then shook his head at the explanation and handed me a purple Gatorade.
+I heard tires and turned to see a Border Patrol truck come around the curve of the washed-out road.
+I was surprised to see it, and as he slowed beside me and rolled down his window, I smiled and waved.
+He asked the typical “Why are you here?” questions, then shook his head at the explanation and handed me a purple Gatorade.

 Starting to pull away, he suddenly crunched to a stop.